On this website you’ll find photography tips and tuition articles to help explain landscape and outdoors photography to the beginner and beyond.

 Every photo you take should be a response to a ‘moment of inspiration’

 I got into photography whilst backpacking and cycletouring around the world.

-My photographic style developed naturally and I learnt how to photograph spontaneously in new places (as a backpacker) as well as to plan ahead for that killer landscape or long-exposure beach scene.
+I learnt how to photograph spontaneously in new places as a backpacker, as well as to plan ahead for that killer landscape or long-exposure beach scene.

-However ‘mundane’ the subject I always attempt to make photos that invite you to look for as long as you want at a single moment captured.
+However ‘mundane’ the subject I always attempt to make photos that invite you into the photo.

-My images have been used by hundreds of businesses, including the BBC, advertising agencies both large and small such as Saatchi and Saatchi.
-As well as National Geographic Online, National Geographic Traveler magazine, The Guardian newspaper, The Times, Observer, Daily Telegraph, Daily Mail, Washington Post…to name but a few.
+My images have also been used by hundreds of businesses, including the BBC and advertising agencies such as Saatchi and Saatchi.